rudarabello/body_mass_index_dart/README.md

-# bodymassindex

-A new Flutter project.

-## Getting Started
+**# Body Mass Index Calculator #**

-This project is a starting point for a Flutter application.
+This project is my first wotk on Flutter/Dart

+Is a body mass calculator

 A few resources to get you started if this is your first Flutter project: